 The tree wisteria (SA Tree List No. 222) flower has the typical shape of flowers of plants in the Fabaceae, pod-bearing or legume family.
 This is the third biggest land plant family on earth, including such economically important plants as beans and peas.
-Only the Orchidaceae and Asteraceae families contain more plant species.
+Only the Orchidaceae and Asteraceae families are comprised of more species.